-I was an early adopter of nonlinear editing and have since logged thousands of hours cutting commercials, feature films, TV shows, corporate videos and high-definition projects.
-To date, I’ve worked on nearly two dozen different brands and models of edit systems over the years.
+I was an early adopter of nonlinear editing and have since logged thousands of hours cutting commercials, feature films, TV shows, corporate videos, and themed entertainment projects.
+To date, I’ve utilized approximately two dozen different brands and models of edit and color grading systems.
 My prime focus is post production with a particular emphasis on editing and color grading, but the key factor is and has always been to convey the story.

 You can see samples of my work at my web site: OliverPeters.com.
 This blog is an opportunity to revisit many of the topics and articles I’ve written about over the years, plus provide another avenue for my current articles and reviews.
 Along the way, I’ll sprinkle in a few other thoughts of mine whenever appropriate.

 About my reviews

 Some of the posts on this blog are product reviews covering various hardware and software applications used by video professionals.
-For the sake of full disclosure, you should know that many of these products are seeded or loaned to me for evaluation from the manufacturer in my capacity as a contributing editor with the magazines.
+For the sake of full disclosure, many of these products are seeded or loaned to me for evaluation from the manufacturer in my capacity as a tech journalist and blogger.

-I use these products whenever appropriate in actual productions and I will always endeavor to write a comprehensive, honest and unbiased report.
+I use these products whenever appropriate in actual productions and I will always endeavor to write a comprehensive, honest, and unbiased report.
 If I hit a snag, I’ll let you know, but the approach I take with these reviews is not to try to tear the product apart.
-Instead, I try to figure out whether the product delivers valuable features to its key customers in a reliable, stable and productive fashion.
+Instead, I seek to find out whether the product delivers valuable features to its key customers in a reliable, stable, and productive fashion.
 Does a product achieve the goals the developer wanted?
 That’s my starting point when I analyze a new product or an upgrade.
-My analysis is through the microscope of over four decades as a working production and post professional and as such, I try to steer you straight.
+My analysis is through the microscope of five decades as a working production and post professional and as such, I will try to steer you straight.

 Copyright and reuse policy